Interview with Elysia Tan, Co-founder of Homeground Coffee Roasters

 How did you first get into specialty coffee?

-When I was young I actually wanted to have my own cafe to create a safe space the people could come to relax, have conversation and de-stress.
+When I was young I actually wanted to have my own cafe to create a safe space where people could come to relax, have conversation and de-stress.
 To achieve this goal, I first started with baking and then turned to coffee.
 I quickly realized that there is so much more to coffee than pouring beautiful latte art.
 Overtime, I learned about the different coffee origins, processing methods, brew methods, etc., and that’s how I went from part-time to full-time in coffee.
 After that, I decided to start Homeground.

 Can you tell us more about Homeground's company ethos and mission?

 We believe that sustainability in the specialty coffee industry is definitely about paying direct and livable wages to coffee farmers, but it’s also about reaching out to more people to encourage them to make coffee at home.
-We feel that instead of fighting over the same pie, we need to make that pie bigger; The only way to do that is to get more people to appreciate specialty coffee.
+We feel that instead of fighting over the same pie, we need to make that pie bigger; the only way to do that is to get more people to appreciate specialty coffee.
 We feel that home brewing is the best way to get people into it, and that's why we named ourselves Homeground.

 One of my favourite examples that I always like to use is: